-The Chamber believes that access to affordable water and sanitary systems is important to the recruitment, retention, and success of businesses in Loudoun County.
-The Chamber supports sustainably managing water resources in an economically and environmentally prudent manner in order to ensure Loudoun's health, environment and quality of life.
+The Chamber believes that access to affordable water and sanitary systems is essential to the recruitment, retention, and success of businesses in Loudoun County.
+The Chamber supports sustainably managing water resources in an economically and environmentally prudent manner to ensure Loudoun's health, environment, and quality of life.